mitjafelicijan/ticket/README.md

 > [!NOTE]
 > This is a fun little experiment how a system like this would work.
 This could
-> be used with placing tickets in Git repository and share it with others and
+> be used with placing tickets in Git a repository and share it with others and
 > have a centralized way of handling tickets.
+Maybe?

 ## Installation

 Copy `ticket.sh` to your local system and source it in your `.profile` or `.bashrc`.
 This will expose `ticket` function as a command in your shell.

-Location of tickets is stored in `$TICKETS` path.
+Location of tickets is stored in `$TICKETS` variable.
 If this variable is not set in your `.bashrc` or provided while using `ticket` the system will create a tickets folder `$HOME/tickets`.
 You could export `$TICKETS` variable when you are sourcing the file.